jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 slow or offenses that play fast.
 I hope the metrics make sense and help paint an overall picture for both sides of the ball under Bruce Pearl at Auburn.

-As always, if you have any questions about specific data points or explinations in this post, please don't hesitate to reach out to me [on Twitter](https://www.twitter.com/jacobvarner).
+As always, if you have any questions about specific data points or explanations in this post, please don't hesitate to reach out to me [on Twitter](https://www.twitter.com/jacobvarner).
 Thanks for taking the time to read my overview of Auburn basketball offensive and defensive efficiencies under